1. How much does a divorce costs?

 3. How is children's custody decided?

-The custody, called in Portugal exercise of parental responsibilities, is usually shared (joint).
+Custody, called in Portugal exercise of parental responsibilities, is usually shared (joint).
 This means that decisions of particular importance to the children’s lives are decided by both parents.

-Examples of the matters of particular concern:
+Examples of the decisions of particular importance are:

 - The child’s place of residence;